Five-Minute Fall Decorations

 Fluttering butterflies alight on pumpkins in this attractive fall centerpiece.

 Nestle a candle in popcorn kernels or other seasonal materials, such as candy corn or colored clear round stones (available in crafts stores).
+If you prefer, use a battery-powered candle for safety.

 Set a scene